Who are we?

 Later we became full-time river guides.
 Fred guided his first trip when he was just 14 and by the time he was 18, he was running 12 trips a year.
 He learned the back of the house details—patching boats, fixing motors, planning menus, tuning trucks, etc.—all the while juggling winter construction and snow mobile guiding.
 Today, Fred oversees AzRA operations year round.

 Alexandra, after dipping her toes in different waters, began guiding in 2001.
 She worked in the office during her winters, learning reservations, punching numbers, understanding guide dynamics, and all the inner-workings of the business.
 She is now the General Manager, but continues to concentrate most of her efforts on the “front of the house”—from overseeing the guest/staff relationship pre- to post-trip to cultivating AzRA’s presence and voice.
-She also oversees the delightfully diverse guide community, among many other things.
+She also oversees the delightfully diverse guide community, our Respect & Inclusion task force, among many other things.

 In 2007, we went straight from rowing our boats to settling into office chairs, and we had to learn management by managing.
 We purchased AzRA from Rob Elliott in 2008, and in 2014 we added Moki Mac River Expeditions to the AzRA family.